-At the Annual Meeting, three (3) Class I Directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2025 and until each such director's respective successor is elected and qualified or until each such director's earlier death, resignation or removal.
+At the Annual Meeting, four (4) Class III Directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2027 and until each such director's respective successor is elected and qualified or until each such director's earlier death, resignation or removal.

-We currently have eight (8) directors on our Board.
-Our current Class I Directors are Dara Bazzano, John Black, and Kira Yugay who have served on our Board since January 2022, October 2017, and March 2022 respectively.
-The Board has nominated Dara Bazzano, John Black, and Kira Yugay for election as Class I Directors at the Annual Meeting.
+We currently have eleven (11) directors on our Board.
+Our current Class III Directors are Evan Karp, Michael Mardy, David McCreight and Caroline Sheu who have served on our Board since August 2017, October 2017, April 2021, and March 2023, respectively.
+The Board has nominated Evan Karp, Michael Mardy, David McCreight and Caroline Sheu for election as Class III Directors at the Annual Meeting.

 The proposal regarding the election of directors requires the approval of a plurality of the votes cast.
-This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I Directors.
+This means that the four nominees receiving the highest number of affirmative "FOR" votes will be elected as Class III Directors.
 Votes withheld and broker non-votes are not considered to be votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.

 As set forth in our Amended and Restated Certificate of Incorporation, the Board of Directors is currently divided into three classes with staggered, three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-The current class structure is as follows: Class I, whose current term will expire at the 2022 Annual Meeting of Stockholders and, if elected at the Annual Meeting, whose subsequent term will expire at the 2025 Annual Meeting of Stockholders; Class II, whose term will expire at the 2023 Annual Meeting of Stockholders; and Class III, whose term will expire at the 2024 Annual Meeting of Stockholders.
-The current Class I Directors are Dara Bazzano, John Black, and Kira Yugay; the current Class II Directors are Eric Liaw and Danielle Qi; and the current Class III Directors are Evan Karp, Michael Mardy, and David McCreight.
+The current class structure is as follows: Class I, whose current term will expire at the 2025 Annual Meeting of Stockholders; Class II, whose current term will expire at the 2026 Annual Meeting of Stockholders; and Class III, whose current term will expire at the 2026 Annual Meeting, whose subsequent term will expire at the 2027 Annual Meeting of Stockholders.
+The current Class I Directors are Dara Bazzano, John Black, Kelly McCarthy and Kira Yugay; the current Class II Directors are Anisa Kumar, Crystal Landsem, and Danielle Qi; and the current Class III Directors are Evan Karp, Michael Mardy, David McCreight and Caroline Sheu.